itsOliverBott/assign-pr-author-as-assignee/README.md

-# assign-pr-author-as-assignee
+# 🔥 Assign PR Author as Assignee

-GitHub Action to automatically assign PR to author
+Use this GitHub Action to automatically assign the Pull Request author as the Assignee